yalamanchilivahini5/vsdtclpowertool/README.md

  - To come out of Ngspice shell
   ` ngspice 3 -> exit` or `ngspice 3 -> quit`

-Set up to run TCL code
+Setup to run TCL code
 =======================
 Most of linux/Unix systems have inbuilt tcl.
 For windows OS, one must have tcl compiler like Active TCL.
 If already not installed, open terminal and enter `sudo apt-get install tcl` to install TCL.